Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Introduction

-However, computing the hypergradient exactly can be impossible or very expensive since it requires to compute the LL and LS solutions $w(\lambda)$ and $\vopt{w(\lambda)}$.
-This is especially true in large-scale machine-learning applications where the number of UL and LL parameters $m$ and $d$ can be large.
-In addition, consider e.g. hyperparameter optimization where $\fo$ is the average loss over the validation set while $\Phi$ is one step of gradient descent over the whole training set.
-In this case, $\fo$, $\Phi$ and their derivatives can become very expensive to compute when dealing with large-scale datasets.
-For this reason, it is also essential to rely on the stochastic approximations $\hat \fo$ and $\hat \Phi$ to have scalable methods.
+Computing the hypergradient exactly can be impossible or very expensive since it requires to compute the LL and LS solutions $w(\lambda)$ and $\vopt{w(\lambda)}$.
+This is especially true in large-scale machine learning applications where the number of UL and LL parameters $m$ and $d$ can be very large.
+Furthermore, in cases such as hyperparameter optimization, where $\fo$ is the average loss over the validation set while $\Phi$ is defined in \eqref{eq:gradmap} with $\mathcal{L}$ being the loss over the training set, if the data set is large, $\fo$, $\Phi$ and their derivatives can become very expensive to compute.
+For this reason, relying on stochastic estimators ($\hat \fo$ and $\hat \Phi$) using only a mini-batch of examples becomes crucial for devising scalable methods.

-To circumvent these issues, \textit{approximate implicit differentiation} (AID) methods \citep{pedregosa2016hyperparameter, rajeswaran2019meta, lorraine2019optimizing}, compute the hypergradient by using approximate solutions for the LL problem and LS in the implicit expression~\eqref{eq:hypergrad}. \textit{Iterative differentiation methods} (ITD) \citep{maclaurin2015gradient, franceschi2017forward, franceschi2018bilevel, finn2017model} instead directly differentiate the lower-level solver.
-The Convergence of the hypergradient approximation error has been studied in \citep{grazzi2020iteration} for AID and ITD methods in the deterministic case and in \cite{grazzi2021convergence} for AID methods in the stochastic case.
-This work studies the overall convergence of a procedure based on AID, since the AID approach has theoretical and practical advantages over ITD and is currently the only one with established theoretical guarantees in the stochastic setting \eqref{mainprobstoch}.
+To address these issues, \textit{approximate implicit differentiation} (AID) methods \citep{pedregosa2016hyperparameter, rajeswaran2019meta, lorraine2019optimizing}, compute the hypergradient by using approximate solutions for the LL and LS problems. \textit{Iterative differentiation methods} (ITD) \citep{maclaurin2015gradient, franceschi2017forward, franceschi2018bilevel, finn2017model} instead directly differentiate the lower-level solver.
+The convergence of those methods to the true hypergradient has been studied in \citep{grazzi2020iteration} for AID and ITD methods in the deterministic case and in \citep{grazzi2021convergence} for stochastic AID methods.

+By contrast, here we study the convergence rate of a full bilevel procedure to solve Problem~\eqref{mainprobstoch}, based on an extension of the AID method presented in \citep{grazzi2021convergence}.
+Such type of study was started by \cite{ghadimi2018approximation} and was later followed by several works which we discuss in \Cref{se:related}.
+Concerning ITD-based methods, we note that similar results were proved only in the deterministic setting \citep{ji2021bilevel,ji2022will}.